xuxuxu-ni/deepblueprints/README.md

 };
 ```

-after sails start, there will generate the deep-blueprints routes(these can see the sails logs when log level is silly):
+after sails start, there will generate the deep-blueprints routes(these can see in the sails logs when log level is silly):

 ```bash
 silly: Binding RESTful deepblueprint/shadow routes for model+controller: company